mone/lightstreamer-example-js-client-project/README.md

 # Lightstreamer :: Example Project #

-This project shows how a project using the Lightstreamer JS client can be built using the r.js optimizer.
+This example shows how a project using the Lightstreamer JS client can be built using the r.js optimizer.

 The project uses RequireJS as AMD loader, its domReady! plugin, the Lightstreamer JS Client 6 library and a custom MySubscriber module.